 This tutorial shows you (1) how to count words in specific sections and (2) how to open the Word Count dialog box to see additional statistics such as character counts with and without spaces, as well as how to exclude textboxes, footnotes, and endnotes from the count.

 And don’t miss the bonus section featuring keyboard shortcuts for selecting text in Word and other Windows applications.

-The images below are from Word for Office 365, which is currently the same as Word 2019.
-The steps are the same in Word 2016, Word 2013, Word 2010, and most earlier versions of Word.
+The images below are from Word for Microsoft 365.
+These steps also apply to Word 2021, Word 2019, Word 2016, Word 2013, Word 2010, and most earlier versions of Word.
 However, your interface may look slightly different in older versions.

 How to View the Word Count for Specific Sections

 To view the number of words in a specific sentence, paragraph, page, or section, select only that text.
 (See the bonus section below featuring Windows keyboard shortcuts for selecting text.)

 The word count in the status bar at the bottom left-hand corner of your screen will then update to say “[#] of [#] words.”
 Once you deselect the text, the count will return to the total for the entire document.

 Text Selection Keyboard Shortcuts for Windows